 It’s unclear how much alcohol and how many years of excessive drinking cause neuropathy.
 One study suggests neuropathy is associated with consuming more than 100g of ethanol—eight to ten drinks—a day for ten years or more.[4]Â

 However, vulnerability to neuropathy and its severity and speed of progression varies.
-Women, continuous as opposed to episodic drinkers, and people with a family history of the disorder appear to be more vulnerable to alcoholic neuropathy and more severe presentations.
+Women, continuous drinkers more so than episodic drinkers, and people with a family history of the disorder appear to be more vulnerable to alcoholic neuropathy and may develop more severe presentations.

 What are the symptoms of alcoholic neuropathy?